Comic Strip: Krazy Kat

-- Getting Krap Past the Radar: In one early strip, Krazy wonders if Ignatz doesn't love her any more, as "he spermed me".
+- Getting Crap Past the Radar: In one early strip, Krazy wonders if Ignatz doesn't love her any more, as "he spermed me".

 - Gold Digger: In one komik, Ignatz finds out that Krazy's aunt and uncle are planning to leave Krazy all their money.
 Suddenly he's very interested in Krazy, serenading the kat and bringing kandy and poetry.
 Krazy senses that something is off and is relieved when Ignatz, finding out that the money isn't going to Krazy after all, goes back to his usual brick-throwing.

-- G-Rated Drug: Tiger Tea.
+- Tiger Tea.
 It makes a worm believe it is an anakonda.

 - Even more shockingly, it gives Krazy self-konfidence.
 Suddenly he/she is no longer passively taking bricks to the head, and instead takes the initiative, grabbing Ignatz by the tail and dragging him away.

 - Herriman so enjoyed Tiger Tea's personality-altering kharakteristiks that he extended the storyline to last nearly a year, making it the longest story in the strip's history.

 - High On Catnip: Due to prohibition, Krazy and his fellow kats have to eat "near katnip", which doesn't have the same "kick".